Have 15 minutes to spare? This super-quick and high-impact effect gives any text an instant dose of vintage movie magic.

 We’ll create the effect in InDesign, and the text remains editable, so it’s easy to tweak the type formatting afterwards.

 If you want to make your design really unique, you can easily switch up the font to create a very different look.
 Head over to GraphicRiver or Envato Elements to source perfect fonts for your next project.
+Or use this fabulous list of stylish vintage fonts:

 What You’ll Need to Create Your Effect